 |Weight||1.99 lbs (0.9 kg)||3.5 lbs (1.6 kg)||11.4 lbs (5.2 kg)|

-Overall we recommend Pyle Heavy Duty PMKS56 due to its extremely stable base, long boom and weight good enough to hold more heavy isolation shields.
-Also, the reach of the boom will allow you for more options when it comes to positioning the mic.
+Overall we recommend Pyle Heavy Duty PMKS56 due to its extremely stable base, the long boom, and weight good enough to hold more heavy isolation shields.
+Also, the reach of the boom will allow you more options when it comes to positioning the mic.
 Heavy stands are great since they are less likely to fall down and damage your mic.

-If you decide to go with a desktop stand than the best option to choose would be the Rode PSA1 due to it’s highly adjustable and reliable construction.
+If you decide to go with a desktop stand then the best option to choose would be the Rode PSA1 due to its highly adjustable and reliable construction.
 Desktop stands however usually are not stable enough to hold an isolation shield.